peasy/peasy-js-samples/README.md

 ### Requirements

 1. [nodejs](https://nodejs.org/) - this application is a nodejs application and requires nodejs to be installed
-2. [postman](https://www.getpostman.com/), [fiddler](https://www.telerik.com/download/fiddler), [cURL](https://curl.haxx.se/download.html), or similar - these tools can help to easily hit http endpoints
+2. [postman](https://www.getpostman.com/), [fiddler](https://www.telerik.com/download/fiddler), [cURL](https://curl.haxx.se/download.html), or similar - these tools help to facilitate hitting http endpoints
 3. [mongodb](https://www.mongodb.com/) (optional) - this application by default is configured to work with in-memory data proxies, however, you easily swap data proxies to interact with a mongodb instance if desired.

 ### Running the application